 Maxwell is the first “open” mesh wifi system that is flexible and hackable, but also easy to set up and monitor.

 You’re all familiar with mesh Wi-Fi.
-The various wifi nodes connect to each other and spread the signal more evenly throughout your home or business – essential for covering a large area.
+The various Wi-fi nodes connect to each other and spread the signal more evenly throughout your home or business – essential for covering a large area.
 There are many decent systems available these days, from Eero to Nest to Velop.
-But these systems are all “black boxes” – you have no idea what’s going on under the hood – what node is connected to which, how fast the connection between each is, etc. That may be fine as long as things are working well, but when they’re not, you’re stuck praying for an intelligent human on the other side of a technical support line (unlikely!).
+But these systems are all “black boxes” – you have no idea what’s going on under the hood – what node is connected to which, how fast the connection between each is, etc. That may be fine as long as things are working well, but when they’re not, you’re likely spending hours on a technical support line.

 Maxwell is an open-source wifi mesh system, based on OpenWRT, the world’s most popular open router OS, based on Linux.
 A pack of 3 dual-band routers, for $149, will blanket your home in wifi.
 Tri-band routers are also available for dedicated wifi backhaul.
 The system can be expanded up to 16 nodes and supports up to 230 clients.
 It works much like the other commercial mesh wifi systems, but you can ssh into any of your nodes, see what’s going on under the hood, and modify/hack the system to your heart’s content.
 Setup is incredibly easy – even easier than with the commercial systems.
 Just plug in the nodes, let them connect, and plug one into your router with an ethernet cable.
 You can then change the wifi SSID/password from a local webpage – only you have the keys to your network.
 Nodes can mesh over wifi, and they can also be hard-wired with Gb ethernet cable to each other – Maxwell nodes will automatically choose the best way available to send data to other nodes.